 The Flying Scotsman numbers game…

-It’s easy to get confused over the identity of the ‘Flying Scotsman’, not least because she is often referred to by different engine numbers.
+It’s easy to get confused over the identity of the ‘Flying Scotsman’ because she is sometimes referred to by different engine numbers.

 When she came out of the Doncaster Works on 24th Feb (my birthday too!
 But I’m not yet 100!)
 1923, she was Engine No. 1472.

 Within a year she was re-numbered No. 4472, given the name ‘Flying Scotsman’, and introduced to the public at the 1924 British Empire Exhibition.

 Then, in 1948, when the independent rail companies were nationalised and merged into British Railways, ‘Flying Scotsman’ became No. 60103.